Trek splendid Andean valleys with some of the most famous mountains and lakes of the Cordillera Blanca

 The trip departs in the morning from Huaraz north through the Huaylas valley to Cashapampa village.
 Here we’ll meet our team of donkey drivers.
 Ensure you have all your personal items required for the trek as your larger pack will be transported on the mules.
-Have your entrance fee/ticket ready as well – we will walk to the entrance, register and start the trek.
+Have your entrance fee/ticket ready as well – we will walk to the entrance, register and start the santa cruz trek.

 First day of the hike is a moderate ascent from Cashapampa to Llamacoral.
 Lunch will be at a spot along the river.
 Once at our Llamacoral campsite, we enjoy the afternoon rest time and hot drink and pre-dinner snacks.

 5 – 7 hours trek / 9.60 km / Elevation change +860m

 Llamacoral (3,760m) / Laguna Arhueycocha (4,400m ) / Taullimapa (4,250m)

 Gradually gaining altitude, there is the option to deviate to the Arhuey Valley, from where we can view the beautiful Arhueycocha lake.
 Note that this deviation is a slightly steeper ascent via switchbacks (zig-zag) after which we return to the main valley.
 The walk takes us through an area known as Ichiccocha, an ancient lake that also serves as a campsite at times.
 Getting to Jatuncocha lake, we stick to the trail on the right of the lake.
 We continue on the gradual ascent to our campsite at Taullipampa at 4,250m.

 7 – 8 hours trek / 20 km / Elevation change +990 (with diversion +1,040m/-150m)

 Taullipampa (4,250m) / Punta Unión Pass (4,760m) / Paria ( 3,850m)